andrei-migunov/Deterministic-CRN-to-Degree-2-CRN/README.md

 # Deterministic-CRN-to-Degree-2-CRN
 Some comparisons demonstrating a greedy conversion of a deterministic mass-action ODE system into an equivalent mass-action ODE system of degree 2.
 'Equivalent' here means that both systems compute the same real number in the limit.
 Specifically, if the input system has variables x_1,...,x_n, then the output system has the same variables with the same values, but with their ODEs' expressions having lower degree.
 This means introducing auxiliary variables.

 Comment and uncomment `testn()` calls in `comparisons.py` to see two algorithms applied to an ODE system.
 The first - due to Carothers, et. al. (2005) uses repeated variable substitution to reduce the degree of the input system, which can have monomials of arbitrary high degree.
-The greedy algorithm tries to 'recycle' variables that have been introduced into the system when decomposing terms.
+Ours, a greedy algorithm, tries to 'recycle' variables that have been introduced into the system when decomposing terms.
 Sometimes that works great.
 Sometimes it's worse!

 Keep in mind that there are *lots* of other possible decomposition strategies.
 Here, the heuristic used is as follows: